LOUDO56/PyMacroRecord/TUTORIAL.md

 # Others

 To check your version of your current software, go to `Help` -> `About` and you'll have a window that show the publisher, the version if it is outdated or not and the license.

+To quickly download the last version of PyMacroRecord, you can open the website by going to `Help` -> `Website`

 To reset your settings, go to `Options` -> `Others` -> `Reset settings`